matrix-org/matrix-spec-proposals/proposals/4194-user-redaction.md

 the scope of the request sent by the user that could be redacted, but have not been because of the `limit` query parameter.
-If `is_more_events` is true, then the server should expect that the client can optionally be called again, to redact even more events.
+If `is_more_events` is true, then the server should expect that the client can optionally call the endpoint again, to redact even more events.

 `redacted_events`: `integer` - The number of events that have been redacted, including soft failed events.